Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-DW0MT8G-wMI.md

 ---
-title: "Q&A: Are you guys planning to add any terraforming or digging?"
+title: "March 9th, 2019 Livestream Q&A: Are you guys planning to add any terraforming or digging?"
 date: "2019-03-09"
 layout: transcript
 topics: